ANHD-NYC-CODE/anhd-council-backend/README.md

 3. Select an automated dataset
 4. Click the "Update Dataset" button, which will run the normally automated task on command.

-If the dataset ISNT automated, you need to download the file to your local computer, upload & associate it to a dataset manually, then create an update manually.
+If the dataset ISN'T automated, you need to download the file to your local computer, upload & associate it to a dataset manually, then create an update manually.
 Each model file has a link to the download endpoint.
+One exception to this is the AddressRecords dataset - which is built off of Properties, Buildings, and PAD Record.

 1. Login to admin
 2. navigate to https://api.displacementalert.org/admin/core/update/